 We are bonded and insured through One Family Insurance.
 No professional licensing exists for pet sitters at this time.

 I offer pet sitting and dog walking services to pets and pet parents in the Central MA area which include:

 If your area isn’t listed, feel free to contact us and ask!
 We may be able to make an exception.

 What are your rates?

 Our rates are based on the amount of work involved in caring for your pets.
 If you’d like to get an exact quote, please contact us and we can discuss your pet care needs.
-For most clients our rate for pet sitting and dog walking starts at $22 per visit.

 How do I pay for services?